 When power goes out, smart meters help identify problems instantly in most cases, which means problem solving can start right away.
-When the connectivity across our system is upgraded (expected in 2019) we will be able to detect most outages automatically and read your meter without needing to visit or disturb you.
+We can detect most outages automatically and read your meter without needing to visit or disturb you.

 Preparing for the future